“Papa, papa, papa!”

 “Laura!” papa shouts walking away from me.
 “Laura!
-She did it!
-She got in to Oberlin.”
+Come down!

-Mama was almost another.
-She wanted to go to college in her youth, but wasn’t able to afford the tuition.
+Mama was almost another to go to college.
+She wanted to in her youth, but wasn’t able to afford the tuition.
 So she stayed in town and became a teacher.
 Papa did go to college.
 He grew up in a wealthy family in Boston, graduated from Harvard and then Harvard Medical School.
 Now he’s the doctor of our town.

-That day he proposed to her.
-She said no. They were different, from different classes of society, different walks of life.
+Mama said no. They were different, from different classes of society, different walks of life.
 Papa was a city guy, she loved the small country life.
 But papa came every weekend for the next few months.
-And she said yes on a walk along the same lake of their first meeting, papa asked her about marriage once more.
+And on a warm summer afternoon, as they walked the same lake of their first meeting, papa asked her about marriage once more.
 This time she said yes.

 Papa and mama started teaching me from as long as I can remember.
-They both love literature and on most nights we huddle around the fireplace and read books together.
+They both love literature and on most nights we’d huddle around the fireplace and read books together.
 As I grew older, papa started teaching me about medicine.
-Sometimes at night if I’m done with my homework, I go with him to visit patients in their homes.
+Sometimes at night if I was done with my homework, I’d go with him to visit patients in their homes.
 He never rejects anyone, even those who can only pay with a warm smile and a thank you.
-After each patient visit we walk home and talk.
-And then at home, papa always sits down with me to read his medical books to better understand his patients needs.
+After each patient visit we’d walk home and talk.
+Then at home, papa always sat down with me to read his medical books to better understand his patient’s needs.

-By fifteen I could pass for a doctor and sometimes in the store or at the park people ask me for medical advice.
-I never give it, sheepishly telling them they have to speak to papa.
+By around fifteen I could pass for a doctor and sometimes in the store or at the park people would ask me for medical advice.
+I never gave it, sheepishly telling them they’d have to speak to papa.